Here’s what your journey as an investor with liwwa would look like:

 For example, suppose a loan has a payment due on March 1st, 2018.
 If this payment is received before April 1st, the loan will be considered Current.
 If, however, the payment has not been received for 30 days, it will be marked as "Delinquent (30 days) as explained below.

-Delinquent (30 days): Loans marked as "Delinquent (30 days)" indicate that the borrower is between 31 and 60 days late relative to the original payment schedule.
+Delinquent (30 days): Loans marked as "Delinquent (30 days)" indicate that the borrower is between 31 and 60 days late relative to the payment schedule.

-Delinquent (60 days): Loans marked as "Delinquent (60 days)" indicate that the borrower is between 61 and 90 days late relative to the original payment schedule.
+Delinquent (60 days): Loans marked as "Delinquent (60 days)" indicate that the borrower is between 61 and 90 days late relative to the payment schedule.

-Delinquent (90 days): Loans marked as "Delinquent (90 days)" indicate that the borrower is between 91 and 120 days late relative to the original payment schedule.
+Delinquent (90 days): Loans marked as "Delinquent (90 days)" indicate that the borrower is between 91 and 120 days late relative to the payment schedule.

-Delinquent (120 days): Loans marked as "Delinquent (120 days)" indicate that the borrower is between 121 and 180 days relative to the original payment schedule.
+Delinquent (120 days): Loans marked as "Delinquent (120 days)" indicate that the borrower is between 121 and 180 days relative to the payment schedule.

-Delinquent (180 days): Loans marked as "Delinquent (180 days)" indicate that the borrower is more than 180 days late relative to the original payment schedule.
+Delinquent (180 days): Loans marked as "Delinquent (180 days)" indicate that the borrower is more than 180 days late relative to the payment schedule.

 Written Off: Loans are "Written Off" when their recovery prospects become very low.
 Typically, these will be loans that are significantly delinquent, and for which liwwa's collection process is not yielding positive recovery outcomes.
 Loans are written off by a decision of liwwa's Collections Committee (see Write-Offs below).